Licensing Act 1737

-The Licensing Act of 1737 is a defunct Act of Parliament in the Kingdom of Great Britain, and a pivotal moment in British theatrical history.
+The Licensing Act 1737 (10 Geo.
+2. c.
+28) or the Theatrical Licensing Act 1737, Stage Licensing Act 1737 or Plays Act 1736, was an act in the Kingdom of Great Britain, and a pivotal moment in British theatrical history.
 Its purpose was to control and censor what was being said about the British government through theatre.
-The act was modified by the Theatres Act 1843 and was finally named as the Theatres Act 1968.
-The Lord Chamberlain was the official censor and the office of Examiner of Plays was created under the Act.
-The Examiner assisted the Lord Chamberlain in the task of censoring all plays from 1737 to 1968.
-The Examiner read all plays which were to be publicly performed, produced a synopsis and recommended them for licence, consulting the Lord Chamberlain in cases of doubt.
+The act was repealed by the Theatres Act 1843 (6 & 7 Vict. c.
+68), which was, in turn, replaced by the Theatres Act 1968.
+The Lord Chamberlain was the official censor and the office of Examiner of Plays was created under the act.
+The examiner assisted the Lord Chamberlain in the task of censoring all plays from 1737 to 1968.
+The examiner read all plays which were to be publicly performed, produced a synopsis and recommended them for licence, consulting the Lord Chamberlain in cases of doubt.
 The act also created a legal distinction between categories of "legitimate theatre" and "illegitimate theatre".